The Troubles in Ulster (1920–1922): Spring and summer 1921

 After a lull, the conflict in the north intensified again in the spring of 1921.
 On 1 April, the IRA attacked an RIC barracks and a British Army post in Derry city with gunfire and grenades, killing two RIC officers.
 On 10 April, the IRA ambushed a group of Special Constables outside a church in Creggan, County Armagh, killing one and wounding others.
 In reprisal, the USC attacked nationalists and burned their houses in Killylea (where the dead Special Constables came from).
+On 10 June, the IRA shot three RIC officers on Belfast's Falls Road, fatally wounding Constable James Glover.
+He had been targeted because the IRA suspected him of being part of a group of police involved in the sectarian killings of Catholics.
+These attacks sparked violence by Loyalists.
+Belfast suffered three days of sectarian rioting and shooting incidents, during which at least 14 people were killed; including three Catholics taken from their homes and killed by uniformed police.
+About 150 Catholic families were forced out of their homes at that time.
+Violence continued throughout the summer of 1921 with August being particularly bad in Belfast: 23 people were killed (12 Protestants and 11 Catholics).